babblevoice/babble-drachtio-presence/README.md

 ### Voicemail - presence.voicemail.out

-Once the subscriptions event for voicemail has been emitted (contenttype: "application/simple-message-summary").
+Once the subscriptions event for voicemail has been emitted (presence.voicemail.in).
 It **must** be answered with a presence.voicemail.out event.
 When voicemail has been updated this event is also used.
+If it is not answered, then the client will not receive an initial response.
+Reason is supplied and should be either "init" or "update".
+Init is a response to presence.voicemail.in.
+Update is when something of interest happens required notifying.

 ```json
 {